 One of the things I love about France (other than the cheese and wine obviously) is that it keeps surprising me.
 I thought I knew the Côte d’Azur – millionaires’ coastal villas, exclusive boutiques, casinos, luxury yachts – but Antibes wasn’t what I expected.
 Instead there was this 16th-century historic walled town, with red-roofed buildings and waves crashing against the ramparts.
 With sandy beaches on each side and the blue of the Mediterranean it was as pretty as a postcard.

 Judging by size of the yachts in the harbour there’s plenty of money about, but you don’t need a second mortgage to eat, drink or shop this beautiful town in the South of France.
 You also get two-for-one when you visit Antibes, as it’s just a walk across the headland to neighbouring art-deco style beach resort Juan-les-Pins.
-So here are some of my favourite things to do in Antibes.
+So here are my favourite things to do in Antibes.

 Read more: 10 fabulous French weekend break ideas